Thayer Home

 Sometimes spirits can become possessive of their special place in this world, don’t like sharing with the living, and have a tendency to show their displeasure.

-West Point Academy Building 100, NY (A spirit of a past Superintendent’s family member was fiercely possessive of the second floor master bedroom, causing embarrassment for the Superintendent and his wife.
+West Point Academy Building 100, NY (The spirit of a past Superintendent’s family member was fiercely possessive of the second floor master bedroom, causing embarrassment for the Superintendent and his wife.
 This was her house and she hated to share it as well).

 A spirit can be stuck in this world because of anger felt toward himself or herself, or some other person.